 Tips for traveling with your pet

-Traveling with your pets can be a great experience for both you and your furry friends.
+Traveling with your pets can be a great experience for you and your furry friends.
 However, if you don’t plan accordingly, your trip can go from relaxing to stressful.
 Use these handy tips the next time you travel with your pets.

 Before the trip: